junxit/us-congress-bills-117/bill.md

   >   - **(6)** *Industry partnerships* Centers shall establish industry partnerships to translate research results to commercial applications.
   >   - **(7)** *Coordination* In coordination with the Bioenergy Technologies Office of the Department, the Director shall support interdisciplinary research activities to improve the capacity, efficiency, resilience, security, reliability, and affordability, of the production and use of biofuels and bioproducts, as well as activities to enable positive impacts and avoid the potential negative impacts that the production and use of biofuels and bioproducts may have on ecosystems, people, and historically marginalized communities.

-- **(c)** *Low-dose radiation research program* Section 306(e)(8) of the Department of Energy Research and Innovation Act (42 U.S.C.
-18644(c)(8)), as redesignated under subsection (a), is amended—
+- **(c)** *Low-Dose radiation research program* Section 306(e)(8) of the Department of Energy Research and Innovation Act (42 U.S.C.
+18644(e)(8)), as redesignated under subsection (a), is amended—
   - **(1)** in subparagraph (C), by striking “and”;
   - **(2)** in subparagraph (D), by striking the period at the end and inserting a semicolon; and
   - **(3)** by adding at the end the following:
     > - **(E)** $40,000,000 for fiscal year 2025; and
     > - **(F)** $50,000,000 for fiscal year 2026.

-- **(d)** *Low-dose radiation and space radiation research program* Section 306(f) of the Department of Energy Research and Innovation Act (42 U.S.C.
+- **(d)** *Low-Dose radiation and space radiation research program* Section 306(f) of the Department of Energy Research and Innovation Act (42 U.S.C.
 18644(d)), as redesignated under subsection (a), is amended to read as follows:
-  > - **(f)** *Low-dose radiation and space radiation research program*
+  > - **(f)** *Low-Dose radiation and space radiation research program*
-  >   - **(1)** *In general* The Secretary of Energy, in consultation with the Administrator of the National Aeronautics and Space Administration shall carry out a basic research program on the similarities and differences between the effects of exposure to low-dose radiation on Earth, in low Earth orbit, and in the space environment.
+  >   - **(1)** *In general* The Secretary of Energy, in consultation with the Administrator of the National Aeronautics and Space Administration, shall carry out a basic research program on the similarities and differences between the effects of exposure to low-dose radiation on Earth, in low Earth orbit, and in the space environment.
-  >   - **(2)** *Purpose* The purpose of this program is to accelerate breakthroughs in low-dose and low dose-rate radiation research and development as described in subsection (d) and to inform the advancement of new tools, technologies, and advanced materials needed to facilitate long-duration space exploration.
+  >   - **(2)** *Purpose* The purpose of this program is to accelerate breakthroughs in low-dose and low dose-rate radiation research and development as described in subsection (e) and to inform the advancement of new tools, technologies, and advanced materials needed to facilitate long-duration space exploration.

 - **(e)** *Climate, environmental science, and other activities* Section 306 of the Department of Energy Research and Innovation Act (42 U.S.C.
 18644) is further amended by adding at the end the following:
   > - **(g)** *Earth and environmental systems sciences activities*